SlavaLikhohub/Abstract-STM32Fx/doc/source/abstractLCD.rst

 Abstract LCD
 ============

-In this part of documentation describe module of symbolic LCD display.
+In this part of documentation describes module of symbolic LCD display.

 See example of working with LCD here `Abstact-STM32Fx-Sample <https://github.com/SlavaLikhohub/Abstract-STM32Fx-Sample>`_.